MicrosoftDocs/visualstudio-docs/docs/install/applying-administrator-updates.md

 Visual Studio administrator updates apply to Visual Studio servicing versions that are under support.
 For more information about which Visual Studio servicing baselines are still in support during a particular timeframe, see [Visual Studio Product Lifecycle and Servicing](/visualstudio/productinfo/vs-servicing-vs).
 All supported Visual Studio servicing baselines will be kept secure.

 > [!NOTE]
-> Visual Studio administrator updates cause the client machines to download the product files from whereever the [client is configured to download updates from](/visualstudio/install/update-visual-studio#configure-source-location-of-updates-1) - either the internet or a network layout.
+> Visual Studio administrator updates cause the client machines to download the product files from wherever the [client is configured to download updates from](/visualstudio/install/update-visual-studio#configure-source-location-of-updates-1) - either the internet or a network layout.
 Thus, Administrator updates can be used in scenarios where the client is not connected to the internet.
-For example, if the client is configured to obtain updates from a network layout, then the Administrator Updates can serve to trigger the clients to update themselves.
+For example, if the client is configured to obtain updates from a network layout, then the Administrator updates can serve to trigger the clients to update themselves.

 ## Types and characteristics of administrator updates